 I’m pretty sure its days are numbered.

-In other news, THIS recipe won’t tip the scale, not the slightest bit.
+In other news, this recipe won’t tip the scale, not the slightest bit.
 In fact, you may earn yourself a pat on the back for this one!
 Green bean quinoa salad FTW!

 Oh, and in case anyone doubts the effectiveness of having one’s scale in the kitchen, I’ll have you know that today I ate an entire sliced cucumber with carrot-ginger dressing as a snack instead of the mini Milky Way bars I originally went in there for.